IegorNemolovskyi/My-resume/README.md

-# My-resume
+# Resume
-It is my learning project.
-I'm working on it continuously.
+It is one of the first my learning projects to learn HTML and CSS
-Used instruments:
-  - HTML
-  - CSS